Saving Throws Solve Many Problems With Hit Points

-Yes, all of them.
-As long as you are at least willing to grant some degree of abstraction to combat and hazards.
+As long as you are at least willing to grant some degree of abstraction to combat and hazards, saving throws can mitigate some of the edge case problems inherent with hit points.
 Are you put off by the idea of high level characters being able to jump off of towers without fear because they know they have the HP to absorb any damage?
 In my game, a high fall is a saving throw versus stone (failure meaning death) rather than HP damage.
-Saving throws (coupled with critical hit tables) are even the best way to model serious injuries (allow a save versus critical hit when HP drops to zero or whenever your system of choice would threaten an injury).
+Saving throws (coupled with critical hit tables) are perhaps the best way to model serious injuries (allow a save versus critical hit when HP drops to zero or whenever your system of choice would threaten an injury).

 - Robert Fisher: Classic D&D Injury Table

 - Trollsmyth: Playing with Death & Dismemberment